-108. As the above chart shows, the Companies have paid Treasury \$186 billion in "dividends" under the Net Worth Sweep.
+106. As the above chart shows, the Companies have paid Treasury \$186 billion in "dividends" under the Net Worth Sweep.
 Had they instead been paying 10% cash dividends, they would have paid Treasury approximately \$57 billion.
 The following chart shows how imposition of the Net Worth Sweep dramatically increased the size of the Companies' dividend payments to Treasury:

-- 109. The Net Worth Sweep has thus unlawfully usurped nearly \$130 billion from the Companies and sent it all into Treasury's coffers.
-As explained above, the Agencies knew that the Net Worth Sweep would result in a massive financial windfall for the federal government. - 110.
+- 107. The Net Worth Sweep has thus unlawfully usurped nearly \$130 billion from the Companies and sent it all into Treasury's coffers.
+As explained above, the Agencies knew that the Net Worth Sweep would result in a massive financial windfall for the federal government. - 108.
 The Net Worth Sweep is squarely contrary to FHFA's statutory responsibilities as conservator of Fannie and Freddie.
 As conservator FHFA is obligated to "take such action as may be-(i) necessary to put the regulated entity in a sound and solvent condition; and (ii) appropriate to carry on the business of the regulated entity and preserve and conserve the assets and property of the regulated entity."
 12 U.S.C. § 4617(b)(2)(D).
-As FHFA itself has acknowledged, the agency "has a statutory charge to work to restore a regulated entity in conservatorship to a sound and solvent condition "76 Fed.
+As FHFA itself has acknowledged, the agency "has a statutory charge to work to restore a regulated entity in conservatorship to a sound and solvent condition" 76 Fed.
 Reg. at 35,727.
 Accordingly, "allowing capital distributions to deplete the entity's conservatorship assets would be inconsistent with the agency's statutory goals, as they would result in removing capital at a time when the Conservator is charged with rehabilitating the regulated entity."
 Id.
 Thus, FHFA's own regulations generally prohibit Fannie and Freddie from making a "capital distribution while in conservatorship," subject to certain exceptions.
 12 C.F.R. § 1237.12(a).
-Indeed rather than putting Fannie and Freddie in sound and solvent condition the Net Worth Sweep's reduction and eventual elimination of the Companies' capital reserves increases the likelihood of additional Treasury investment in the Companies while eliminating the possibility that private shareholders will ever receive a return on their investment.
+Indeed, rather than putting Fannie and Freddie in sound and solvent condition, the Net Worth Sweep's reduction and eventual elimination of the Companies' capital reserves increases the likelihood of additional Treasury investment in the Companies.